sycarion/5eSRDs/srds/a5e/source/a5e_AG.md

 **Duration:** 1 hour

 An opaque cube of banded force surrounds the area, preventing any matter or spells from passing through it, though creatures can breathe inside it.
 Creatures that make a Dexterity saving throw and creatures that are only partially inside the area are pushed out of the area.
-Any other creature is trapped and can�t leave by nonmagical means.
-The cage also traps creatures on the Ethereal Plane, and can only be destroyed by being dealt at least 25 force damage at once or by a *dispel magic* spell cast using an 8th-level or higher spell slot.
+Any other creature is trapped and can't leave by nonmagical means.
+The cage also traps creatures on the Ethereal Plane, and can only be destroyed by a *dispel magic* spell cast using an 8th-level or higher spell slot or by being dealt at least 25 force damage in one round by a single attack or from a single effect or

 If a trapped creature tries to teleport or travel to another plane, it makes a Charisma saving throw.
 On a failure, the attempt fails and the spell or effect is wasted.